TheHive-Project/CortexDocs/migration_guide.md

 - [responders/catalog-stable.json](https://raw.githubusercontent.com/TheHive-Project/Cortex-Analyzers/master/responders/catalog-stable.json)
 - [responders/catalog.json](https://raw.githubusercontent.com/TheHive-Project/Cortex-Analyzers/master/responders/catalog.json).

+By default, before start a job, Cortex checks if there is a new version of the Docker image available on the repository.
+If so, it will download and use it.
+This behavior can be disabled by setting `docker.autoUpdate` to false.

 The JSON files can have a  `command` (can be run using the old-fashioned process runner) and a `dockerImage` attribute.
 The latter indicates the Docker image to use when running the related analyzer/responder.
 If it contains both, the runner is chosen according to the `job.runners` setting (`[docker, process]` by default).
 This setting defines how a job will be run. **The order is important**.